 2. Why did you choose this particular layout?

-I chose this set-up because more and more students have a hard time staying engaged for long periods of time.
+I chose this set-up because more and more students have a hard time staying engaged for long periods of time and active seating helps with that.
 The use of different seats throughout the day provides the structure of knowing what’s available with guidelines but allows for student choice as well.
 I love that students can choose a new seat each day and sit where they are comfortable.
 They move around all day long, and switch seats depending on the subject and/or activity as well.
 This movement keeps the focus on learning rather than stopping for so many brain breaks because they’re sort of built-in to our day with the movement and flexibility allowed.Join our Mailing List

 3. What is your favorite part of your design?

 My favorite part of the design is the library area.
-I love how cozy it is with the pom poms hanging from the ceiling.
+I love how cozy it is with the pom-poms hanging from the ceiling and the different active seating options.
 It’s visually pleasing and brings in some color without being distracting.

 4. Did anything surprise you about how your students reacted to your classroom (behavior, enjoyment, etc.)?